Don’t Lose Potential Customers: Optimize Your Google Business Profile

 Using the Posts functionality on Google My Business is a great way to engage and inform your clients before they get to your website.
 A post in not limited to one single style, you can upload a post that focuses on an update, an offer or a sale.
 Each has a specific function that can help you get accurate information to your potential clients.

-Using the posts functionality on GMB is a great way to update clients on any news.
+Using the posts functionality on GBP is a great way to update clients on any news.
 Are you open?
-Are you experiencing a higher than normal volume of calls and emails and won’t be able to reach everyone on time?
+Are you experiencing a higher-than-normal volume of calls and emails and won't be able to reach everyone on time?
 Use this basic format to update your clients on any information that may be pertinent to them.
-Shoppers will likely see your Google My Business Page before reaching your website, informing them before they take extra steps will foster favour for your brand.
+Shoppers will likely see your Google Business listing before reaching your website, informing them before they take extra steps will foster favour for your brand.

-You can easily post an offer on your Google My Business Page.
+You can easily post an offer on your GBP.
 Is there a new product you would like to inform your clients about?
 Use a post to show clients a photo of the product and highlight any information about the product.

 Will there be a sale or event that you would like to inform shoppers about?
 Use a post to inform them of the sale or event timeline, what they can expect and even add a picture to highlight what will be on sale or what the event will be about.

 You may think that gathering reviews is not a worthwhile investment.
-We are here to tell you that it is.
-When you respond to reviews on GMB, whether positive or negative, you are building your customers trust.
+We are here to tell you that it totally is.
+When you respond to reviews on GBP, whether positive or negative, you are building your customer's trust.
 Replying to reviews demonstrates to shoppers that you are interested in your customers and what they have to say about their experience.
 This will also foster future reviews, as shoppers will have proof that you value them.

 The most important reason for replying to reviews is that it can increase leads.
-When you respond to reviews you are increasing your visibility on Google and thusly, more people are willing to visit your location and/or website.
+When you respond to reviews, you are increasing your visibility on Google and more people are willing to visit your location and/or website.